-Nuclear materials are the key ingredients in nuclear weapons.
-They include fissile, fussionable, and source materials.
+Nuclear materials and radioactive waste have received a significant amount of attention in several treaties, conventions and IAEA safeguards agreements.
+Because they are associated with peaceful use of nuclear energy, the purpose of these mechanisms is to ensure safe handling and control access to them.
+Nuclear materials include fissile, fusionable, and source materials.
 Fissile materials are those which are composed of atoms that can be split by neutrons in a self-sustaining chain-reaction to release energy, and include plutonium-239, uranium-233 and uranium-235.
-Fussionable materials are those in which the atoms can be fused in order to release energy, and include deuterium and tritium.
+Fusionable materials are those in which the atoms can be fused in order to release energy, and include deuterium and tritium.
 Source materials include uranium containing the mixture of isotopes occurring in nature, uranium depleted in the isotope 235, and thorium; or any of the foregoing in the form of metal, alloy, chemical compound, or concentrate.

-Radioactive material is another category that has drawn attention in several compliance mechanisms.
-It is defined as material that contains unstable (radioactive) atoms that give off ionizing radiation as they decay.
-Although most of the treaties associated with radioactive material are concerned with health and safety issues associated with these materials, there is growing recognition that these materials also present a growing proliferation risk in that they can be utilized to manufacture so called "dirty bombs."
+Radioactive material is defined as material that contains unstable (radioactive) atoms that give off ionizing radiation as they decay.
+Although most of the treaties associated with radioactive material are concerned with health and safety issues associated with these materials, there is growing recognition that these materials also present a growing proliferation risk in that they can be utilized to manufacture radiological dispersion devices or so-called "dirty bombs."